RiccardoCurcio/frida/README.md

 DB_USERNAME = username
 DB_PASSWORD = password
 # send archive to external storage
-; if GATEWAY is set and 'local' is in list of gateway the local the archives will be persistent ; GATEWAY = custom.customgateway,s3,local
+; if GATEWAY is set and 'local' is in list of gateway the local archives will be persistent ; GATEWAY = custom.customgateway,s3,local
 # clear from external storage
 ; CLEAR_GATEWAY_EXCEPT = custom.customgateway